 Contact number: 413-552-8370

-Who I work with: Adults 18, individuals and couples.
+Who I work with: Adults, children, individuals, and couples.

 Brandy has her Bachelors of Psychology and Art from Salem State University, She is a Licensed as Whole Health Educator from the National Institute of Whole Health in Wellesley, MA and she is a Massachusetts Licensed Esthetician.
 Brandy has been practicing the art of holistic wellness and counseling for over 15 years in the holistic spa industry.
 She has owned and operated several day spas on the North Shore.